eu command line

 eu a.yaml - b.eu

-...will read input from a.yaml
+...will read input from a.yaml, stdin and b.eu.

 Each will be read into eucalypt's core representation and merged